eManPrague/frui.ts/packages/screens/README.md

 }
 ```

 So, if you are creating some kind of a conductor that contains children, you should implement the property similarly.

-Besides that, all you need to do is call `notifyNavigationChanged()` that is available from the base class `ScreenBase` whenever you want to update the navigation state (e.g., a filter is changed).
+Besides the automatic URL update when changing active VMs, you might also want to update URL on some actions within a VM (e.g., a filter is changed).
+For that, you just need to call `notifyNavigationChanged()` that is available from the base class `ScreenBase` whenever you want to update the navigation state.

-## 2. Get current navigation path
+### 2. Get current navigation path

 When a call to `onScreenChanged` is issued, the simplest way to get the actual navigation path is to call `getNavigationPath` on the source view model.
 It is then its responsibility to get the proper path.
 The default implementation in `ScreenBase` recursively calls parent view models to get the full path.

-## 3. React when URL changes
+### 3. React when URL changes

 When the navigation path changes from outside of the application, we need the app to react.
 Because Frui.ts applications are composed as a hierarchical structure of view models, the navigation should start from the top-most level, i.e., the root view model.
 Simply call its `navigate()` function.
 And let it recursively activate its children along the new path.

-## 4. Generate local navigation links
+### 4. Generate local navigation links

 When you want to navigate between children of a conductor, you can use `conductor.tryActivateChild(child)`.
 This will work, properly update browser URL, and also react to any URL changes.
 However, the action will be bound to the respective user control such as a button via `onClick` handler, and thus some typical web actions such as opening the link in a new window will not work.
 If you need such functionality, we need to generate a navigation URL for the children.